Website Manager

 Pineville Community Athletic Association

-PCAA Rookie II Division - Machine Pitch
+PCAA Rookie II Division - Coach Pitch

 Purpose

-The Rookie II division is an important stepping-stone for young baseball players who have developed strong fundamental baseball skills.
+The Rookie II division, which now utilizes Coach Pitch, is an important stepping-stone for young baseball players who have developed strong fundamental baseball skills.
 We teach situational baseball concepts and refine hitting and throwing techniques.
-The rules of the game are more established and teams are required to stop the lead runner.
-Players hit from a pitching machine calibrated to consistently deliver pitches at approximately 45 mph.
+The rules of the game are more

 Ages